equinor/colt/README.md

 # Colt - Ontology to Code Library
 This github action takes `turtle` (`.ttl`) ontologies in a given directory and creates a C# project with its IRIs as strings.
 The package is intended to be used in code relating to using or building RDF.

+Running the action results in a pull request towards the default branch with a new C# project.

 ## Usage
 ### Inputs
 You can read the full definition in [action.yml](./action.yml).